 Zero, a Vedic invention, is the foundation of modern digital technology.
 Ayurveda pioneered surgery as a scientific discipline.
 Yoga practiced by millions of people around the world has its origins in these Vedic knowledge traditions.
 The most ancient texts on leadership, management, politics, and diplomacy was written in the same language and transmitted over generations.

-Today there exist handful of people who can even claim to understand and translate this language.
+Today there exist, only a learned few, who can even claim to understand and translate this language.
 As a result some even have gone as far as to suggest that it is a “dead language.”
 But is Sanskrit dead?
+Far from it.

 What kind of mistakes, misinterpretations, misuse, and abuse have this folly caused?
 What have we missed?
 Have we been misled?
-These are the unasked, yet crucial question which U. Mahesh Prabhu will try and answer in this upcoming Vedic Webinar entitled “The Tale of Two Sanskrit.”
+These are the unasked, yet crucial questions which U. Mahesh Prabhu will try and answer in this upcoming Vedic Webinar entitled “The Tale of Two Sanskrits.”

-This two-hour session will start with 1-hour lecture followed by a long and detailed interactive Q&A session open for all audiences.
+This two-hour session will start with a 1-hour lecture followed by a long and detailed interactive Q&A sessiona open for all audiences.
 Registrations are free but necessary.
 Registration form is provided below: